kelexel/ESPDeskLamp/README.md

 You might want to edit ESPLedDriver.h to specify which PIN is hooked to the LEDs (see `DATA_PIN`).
 You might also want to edit the number of LEDs in the same file (see `NUM_LEDS`)

+Edit platformio.ini, select, or add, your board in there.

 Than build and flash.